Alzheimer’s, Dementia,

 - Confusion

-Dementia can be very scary and frustrating for patients that suffer from it.
-Although there is no palpable cure for dementia, once it is discovered and diagnosed a physician can recommend treatments that have the potential to impede its progression of it and allow patients to have somewhat of a normal life.
+Dementia can be very scary and frustrating for patients who suffer from it.
+Although there is no palpable cure for dementia, once it is discovered and diagnosed, a physician can recommend treatments that have the potential to impede its progression and allow patients to have somewhat of a normal life.

 Compassionate, reliable care for patients with dementia problems is critical in order to provide adequate mental stimulation, life assistance, and careful observation in case of bouts of severe confusion or bouts of irregular behavior.